THE STRANGE CASE OF DR LOVELOCK

 SEEING AND BELIEVING

-I first observed it in Amsterdam, relaxing in friend’s motorboat as we pottered around town and out into the countryside south of the city.
-It must have been 2009 or 10.
-All afternoon, lying back in the bow, I watched plane after plane laying down white trails in a blue sky — trails which twisted like […]
+I first noticed it in Amsterdam, relaxing in friend’s motorboat as we pottered around town and out into the countryside south of the city.
+All afternoon, lying back in the bow, I watched plane after plane laying down white trails in a blue sky — trails which twisted like ribbons, ruffled at the edges, spread […]